Sequence5technologies/FRITZ/README.md

 Heartbeat by Fritz is a collection of unique experiences built with machine learning models.
 Explore the code for our demos, or fork the repo and build your own app.

-Heartbeat by Fritz is also availalbe from the [App Store](https://itunes.apple.com/us/app/heartbeat-by-fritz/id1325206416).
+Heartbeat by Fritz is also available from the [App Store](https://itunes.apple.com/us/app/heartbeat-by-fritz/id1325206416).

 ## About Fritz